Influenza

 Vaccine information

 Annual flu vaccine recommended for everyone 6 months and older.
 Updated each season; available starting September at pharmacies and clinics statewide.
+High-dose and adjuvanted formulations available for adults 65+.

 Surveillance data updated from government sources daily or weekly.
 Threat level reflects current wastewater signal or clinical reports.